 Mark Walczyk is watching out for the proud people of the "Front Yard of America" AKA, the 116th Assembly District.

-Mark had a love for fishing and the outdoors growing up and becoming an Eagle Scout in the Hiawatha Seaway Council (Scouts BSA).
+Mark had a love for fishing and the outdoors growing up and became an Eagle Scout in the Hiawatha Seaway Council (Scouts BSA).
 After High School, Mark attended the University of Albany, Graduating in 2007 with a Bachelors degree in History and double minors in Political Science and Education.

 The 116th Assembly District, referred to as the “Front Yard of America,” includes the cities of Ogdensburg and Watertown, as well as the towns of Alexandria, Antwerp, Brownville, Canton, Cape Vincent, Clayton,